reviculo/Dia-Finetuning-Vietnamese/README.md

 You can lookup the speaker ID in speaker table ID which is already existed in Gradio Inference
 <img width="1545" height="903" alt="Screenshot 2025-08-16 at 09 53 21" src="https://github.com/user-attachments/assets/42a24781-0aaf-402d-aa37-901f0046c9cc" />

+## Future Feature Improve
+☐ Increase the quality of voice-cloning
+☐ Add emotion to dataset and model so you can you emotion's tag like : [cười], [khóc], [ho],...
+☐ Adjust the voice of multispeaker so they can sound like they're all in one room speaking to each other.

 ## 🛠️ Setup